Easterly Government Properties Inc. (DEA) Shares Rise Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for DEA stocks, with RBC Capital Mkts repeating the rating for DEA by listing it as a “Underperform.”
 The predicted price for DEA in the upcoming period, according to RBC Capital Mkts is $13 based on the research report published on August 16, 2023 of the current year 2023.

-During the last 5 trading sessions, DEA fell by -0.70%, which changed the moving average for the period of 200-days by -18.94% in comparison to the 20-day moving average, which settled at $13.16.
-In addition, Easterly Government Properties Inc. saw -10.02% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DEA rose by +2.24%, which changed the moving average for the period of 200-days by -17.84% in comparison to the 20-day moving average, which settled at $13.05.
+In addition, Easterly Government Properties Inc. saw -10.58% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DEA